keboola/connection-docs/transformations/code-patterns/index.md

 {:toc}

 Code Pattern is a special type of the [Component](/components/).
-Their task is to generate code based on parameters.
+- It generates code based on [parameters](#parameters-form).
-It can be used in the user interface of the [New Transformations](/transformations/#new-transformations).
+- It can be used in the user interface of the [New Transformations](/transformations/#new-transformations).

 ## List of the Code Patterns